Abruuham/RiversideCovidCases/README.md

 $git init
 $git pull https://github.com/Abruuham/RiversideCovidCases.git
 ```
+Open the project in your ide of choice, I am using Visual Studio Code with the live server extension.
+This will help us run the API.
+One running on the local host, you can use any of the following links to get view the data:
+- localhost:{port}/city/0 - this will return the data for all cities as a json array
+- localhost:{port}/city/{city name} - the city name will depend on the city that you are looking for.
+Currently, only cities in Riverside county are shown.
+This means you can write the following cities: Riverside, Hemet, Menifee, Murrieta, etc..
+If the city has two names such as French Valley, you will need to add a hyphen instead of a space such as French-Valley
+- localhost:{port}/city/allcases - this will simply return a number with all the cases
+- localhost:{port}/city/alldeaths - this will simply return a number with all the deaths
 And that is it!

 If you dont want to use git, then just click on the "clone or download" button and download the .zip file to your computer.